Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 In terms of features, the AX3200 router from Reyee has nearly everyone.
 It includes eight omnidirectional antennas with FEM amplifiers, which means it can cut through walls to give Wi-Fi to any room in your house.
 It covers an area of 3,000 square feet, which is quite a bit.

 Modern-looking, the RG-E5 has a silver-black finish and measures 1.5-by-9-by-9-inch (HWD).
-The top of the device features an illuminated mesh pairing button and a system status LED.
-When the router is connected, the LED is solid blue; when the router is restarting, the LED is blinking blue.
-Using additional Reyee routers, you can construct a mesh network by pressing the Mesh button.
+There are an illuminated mesh pairing button and a system status LED on the top of the device.
+When restarting the router, the LED blinks blue, changing into solid blue while connected.
+You can even build a mesh network with the Mesh button by using additional Reyee routers.

 3. TP-Link AX6600